erramuzpe/blog/source/_posts/2015-06-30-midterm-summary-and-next-objectives.markdown

 Even if we are successfully completing our initial plan, we have still work to do:

+The obvious point is that testing these tools in real data and modelling them and their parameters for robustness and effective documentation, comparing also several situations and testing the code efficiency and stability.

 {% img center /images/calendar_midterm.png 500 500 'image' 'image' %}

-After having summarized what we have done so far until the present moment, I would like to point some TO-DO's and objectives towards the second (and last) part of the project.
+Other practicalities I would like to point some TO-DO's and objectives towards the second (and last) part of the project:

 - Merging of both students repositories and having a copy of it in a cluster, allowing running studies on it.
 - Solve code problems and developer strategies alike to CPAC already existing code (efficiency and some errors in measures).
-- Work on the integration with CPAC (GUI building).
+- Work on the integration with CPAC (GUI building and dependencies).
-- Keep following the initial plan: Cross-entropies, Fingerprints and Avalanche-point process measures.
+- Keep following the initial plan: Cross-entropies, Fingerprints and Avalanche-point process modelisation.
 Discuss extensively about features to add, most relevant measures and future aplications over real data.
 - Implement measures of multiscale dynamics .
 - We have now a primitive and easy version of calculating the numbers of bins via Equantization.
 We are discussing more advanced methods to do it and it is likely to develop an alternative.
 - Related to frecuencies (develop using what we already have as a base):
   - Implement Phase Entropy and Sample Entropies.
   - Fingerprints -> Determine important frequencies.
 Use of the power spectrum.